Metropolitan-Council/vmt-mode-shift-study/src/routing/README.md

 ### Street routing

 To perform street routing, use the `route.jl` script like so, from within this directory (to run from elsewhere, use `--project=/path/to/this/directory`).
 Replace car with whatever network/mode you're using.
-If you run into the couldn't find `libosrmjl.so` error, follow the steps above under "Transit network"
+If you run into the couldn't find `libosrmjl.so` error, follow the steps above under "Transit network".
+The `git rev-parse` portion of the command line inserts the latest commit ID into the output file name so we can track what version of the code produced what output.

-    julia -t auto --project route.jl /path/to/tbi_merged.csv ~/vmt-networks/walk/walk.osrm /path/to/output.gpkg
+    julia -t auto --project route.jl /path/to/tbi_merged.csv ~/vmt-networks/walk/walk.osrm /path/to/output-$(git rev-parse --short 6 HEAD).gpkg

 You can change the output format to any GDAL/OGR supported format with the `--output-driver` option.
 I used GeoPackage because GeoJSON is unwieldy with this large of a dataset. `-t auto` uses as many threads as your CPU has cores to speed up the routing.
 On my machine, routing all of the TBI trips by car takes 1 minute 11 seconds, and several minutes to write the output.
 If you're using Windows Subsystem for Linux, you should store the output within WSL, not in `/mnt/c/...` as access to Windows volumes is very slow in WSL.
 You can move the file to `/mnt/c/` after it's written if you need access to it from Windows.